Empire Orders found in Pictures

 On Aug.
 12, 2020, The Korean Cultural Heritage Administration announced that the sheet music of the “Korean Empire National Anthem” originally published in 1902 would be registered as a National Cultural Asset.

-Unfortunately, most of the decorated Koreans found in pictures were Ch’inilp’a.
+Unfortunately, a large number of decorated Koreans found in pictures were Ch’inilp’a.

 Ch’inilp’a 친일파 (親日派 lit.
-“Pro-Japan faction”) is a derogatory Korean term that denotes ethnic Koreans who collaborated with Imperial Japan.
-The term was popularized in post-independence Korea and is used to describe those Koreans considered national traitors because of their collaboration with the Japanese colonial government and fighting against the Korean Independence Movement.
-It also applies to Koreans that had sought greater alliance or unification with Japan in the last years of Chosŏn Dynasty, such as members of the Iljinhoe (一進會; 일진회)11 Prosecution of Chinilpa gained increasing support in South Korea after the gradual democratization during the 1980s and 1990s, and the first anti-chinilpa legislation, the “Special law to redeem pro-Japanese collaborators’ property”, was enacted in 2005.
-There are Chinilpa lists with anywhere from 2,000 to 7,000+ names, but the vast majority of these listed individuals were minor functionaries of the Japanese regime, who were just trying to make a living and were not involved in decision-making.
+“Pro-Japan faction”) is a commonly used, derogatory Korean term.
+It was first popularized in post-independence Korea and is used to describe those Koreans considered national traitors because of their collaboration with the Japanese colonial government or for their efforts against the Korean Independence Movement.
+It also applies to Koreans that had sought greater alliance or unification with Japan in the last years of Chosŏn Dynasty, such as the members of the Iljinhoe (一進會; 일진회 1904-1910)11 Prosecution of Chinilpa gained increasing support in South Korea after the countries gradual democratization during the 1980s and 1990s.
+The first anti-chinilpa legislation, the “Pro-Japanese Property Return Act” 친일재산귀속법12 was enacted some 60 years after liberation, in 2005.
+The law allowed for the confiscation of collaborator’s property if it was gained by pro-japanese, anti-nationalist activities.
+There are Chinilpa lists with anywhere from 705 to 7,000+ names, but the vast majority of these listed individuals were minor functionaries of the Japanese regime.
+Many of whom were just trying to make a living and were not involved in any significant decision-making.
+However, you must consider some of these minor functionaries if they actively enforced Japanese policies, people like police officers.
 Chinilpa lists include people widely detested as notorious traitors.
-But they also include many prominent post-Korean War South Koreans, including poets; novelists; composers; singers of popular songs; former directors of top universities and newspapers; a scholar who helped write the South Korean Constitution; former prime ministers; and generals.
+But they also include many prominent post-liberation South Koreans, including: poets, novelists, composers, singers of popular songs, directors of top universities and newspapers, a scholar who helped write the South Korean Constitution, former presidents, prime ministers, and generals.
+Another derogatory term is Bu-ilbae 부일배 (附日輩), the literal translation being “People who collaborated with Japan”.
+However, it refers more to the ruling class of Chosŏn society which held large vested interests at the time.
+“Bu-il” means “serving Japanese imperialism” and goes beyond the simple concept of being close to Japan to mean ‘actively assisting Japan’.
+A term that is fairly often used is Pro-Japanese, anti-national activist 친일반민족행위자 (親日反民族行爲者).
+There is a term 학일파 (學日派) which means the “Study of the Japan Faction”.
+It insists on the need for an accurate understanding of Japanese collaboration.
+Because of this, there are a number of other terms which describe various nuances of collaboration.
+Some of the other terms are: Jong iljuuija 종일주의자 (從日主義者) and Jong ilpa 종일파 (從日派).

 The Chosŏn Nobility Japanese Tour Group 朝鮮貴語の內地觀光團, <倂合記念朝鮮寫眞帖>